What is your favorite Thanksgiving memory? Why are these memories important?

 Some children may resist being involved in such rituals.
-But if rituals are presented in a non-controlling manner, and you manage your expectations, all family members will ‘get on board’ much more readily than you thought.
+But if routines are presented in a non-controlling manner, and you manage your expectations, all family members will ‘get on board’ much more readily than you thought.

 I have worked with many families that want to start building closer family time, and sometimes the rituals begin with just one person, but if that person feels it is essential and keeps trying sooner or later, the event can become a ritual.
-Other family members can start to enjoy the routine.

 Sometimes the ritual comes from having another culture in your life

 We have often celebrated Halloween over the top!
 In Duri, Indonesia the expat engineers took over one of the houses on camp and made a truly ‘scary house’ for all of us to experience.
 I am not sure who had more fun the adults making the house or the kids going through it.